 Magic's Jamel Artis: Recalled from G League

-The Magic recalled Artis from the G League's Lakeland Magic on Monday, Josh Robbins of the Orlando Sentinel reports.
+The Magic recalled Artis from the G League's Lakeland Magic on Wednesday.

+Artis logged 33 minutes for Lakeland in the team's 120-118 victory over the Long Island Nets, finishing with 20 points (7-14 FG, 1-3 3Pt, 5-5 FT), four rebounds, two assists and one steal.
+The forward is expected to practice with the Magic on Wednesday and should be available off the bench Thursday for the team's matchup with the 76ers.

 More News